How Far Apart to Plant Strawberries for the Biggest, Juiciest Berries

 Day-neutral types produce scattered berries throughout the growing season, sometimes up to the first frost.
 While their berries are smaller, they usually produce up to one quart per plant when all is said and done.

-For fresh consumption, I recommend planting six to seven strawberry plants per person.
-That means 24 to 28 well-cared for strawberry plants will easily feed a family of 4.
-Voracious strawberry eaters might want at least 10 plants per person, however.
+For fresh consumption only, I recommend planting 10 to 15 strawberry plants per person.
+That means 40 to 60 well-cared for strawberry plants will easily feed a family of 4.
+Voracious strawberry eaters might want at least 15 plants per person, however.

-If you want to freeze or dehydrate part of your harvests, aim to grow at least 10 plants per person, at a minimum—though you’ll likely need to plant much more than that if you also plan to preserve your strawberries (in jams and jellies, for example) for year-round eating.
+If you want to freeze or dehydrate part of your harvests, aim to grow at least 15 plants per person, at a minimum—though you’ll likely need to plant much more than that (up to 25 plants per person) if you also plan to make jams and jellies.

 Leave a Reply